Cenotes in Tulum: Dive into the Ultimate Traveler’s Experience

 6 – Casa Cenote

-Casa Cenote, located on the road between Playa Del Carmen and Tulum, is one of the most beautiful cenotes in Tulum.
+Casa Cenote, is one of the most beautiful cenotes in Tulum.
 The crystal clear, turquoise waters are surrounded by lush trees and mangroves, which can be combined with a visit to the nearby beach.

-How to get to Casa Cenote: Casa Cenote is easily accessible by rental car, local bus (if you don’t mind going off road) or cab.
+How to get there: this Cenote is easily accessible by rental car, local bus (if you don’t mind going off road) or cab.
 From the highway, from where the colectivo departs, you have to walk about 20 minutes on a dirt road surrounded by jungle.

 7 – Calavera Cenote